AustinATTS/split_loaf/README.md

 --------

 Split Loaf is a Windows utility designed to reroute keyboard input to a specific target window.
 Once a target window is chosen, the keyboard can be “locked” to that window, so that all typed keys are sent directly to it regardless of which window is currently focused.
 This is useful for scenarios where you want input to always go to a particular application without manually switching focus.
-For example if you'd like to keep browsing through Google while still typing in a text editor without the need to switch windows.
+For example if you'd like to keep browsing through Google while still typing in a text editor without the need to move your mouse around.

 Features
 --------